 The CCWG would prefer to keep up its recommendation to post both, and look for any “agreed language” existing in the Bylaws to enable their redaction when strictly required (we note that the proposed redaction items are also introduced in section 18.4 - IFR Required inputs) .
 The CCWG discussion has highlighted that the recording - which can be produced and published with little effort - is the most accurate representation of the discussion, while transcripts are of questionable quality at times.

 The fact that redaction may be subject to challenge could be added as a reminder.

+I suggest

+We conclude that recording must be made available as mandatoiry action but transcription could be made available on specific request

 REVIEWS:

 4. There has been further effort in identifying items that can be explained in Operating Standards, while maintaining high-level principles, to try to optimize the Bylaws while preserving key items in the Bylaws.
 Are these changes acceptable?

+.

 CCWG Response: